Belle5144/FED_ASG1/README.md

 ## Technologies Used
--HTML5
+- HTML5
- -Used for structuring the content and layout of the website, ensuring semantic and accessible design.
+ - Used for structuring the content and layout of the website, ensuring semantic and accessible design.

 ---